Chap Petersen: Campaign flyer flap

+2023

+On June 20, 2023, Petersen lost the Democratic primary for the new 37th Senate district to Saddam Azlan Salim.

 Political positions

+Petersen is considered a moderate Democrat with a history of bipartisan cooperation.
+Between 2021 and 2023, he broke with his party to provide a key vote for some of Republican governor Glenn Youngkin's policies.

 Gun control

 Petersen has voted multiple times against Castle Doctrine bills.

 In January 2011, Petersen voted against Senate Bill 876 (Castle Doctrine) which would have allowed “a lawful occupant use of physical force, including deadly force, against an intruder in his dwelling who has committed an overt act against him, without civil liability.”
 In February 2011, Petersen was one of eight senators on the Senate Courts of Justice Committee who “passed by indefinitely” House Bill 1573, defeating the bill by an 8 to 4 margin.

 In February 2020, Petersen was one of four Democrats in the Virginia State Senate who broke party ranks to defeat an assault weapons ban.

+The Confederacy

+In 2020, Petersen led a lawsuit against Fairfax County when the Board of Supervisors voted to remove a monument in front of the Fairfax County Courthouse commemorating the death of the first Confederate soldier during the Civil War.
+Chap Petersen called the county's move "Orwellian".

+Marijuana legalization

+In 2021, Petersen was the only Senate Democrat to vote against the legalization of marijuana for adult recreational use.

 Controversy over voting record

 In mid-October 2007, Devolites-Davis, Petersen's opponent, began running television ads showing a photo of her opponent Chap Petersen with text stating "Supports Increasing the Estate Tax", "Supports a 38 cent gas tax increase", and "Voted for Concealed Weapons on School Property" superimposed.
 The voiceover attributed these allegations to Petersen's prior votes in the Virginia House of Delegates.
 Davis's website contains references to past Petersen votes.
 He responded that he never voted to increase the Virginia estate tax.
 Petersen co-sponsored bills, including SB 1309, intending to preserve the tax for Virginians in higher income brackets.
 Petersen also denied ever supporting a 38 cent gas tax increase.
 He recently explained that he supported the current law which makes it a felony to possess a gun on school grounds, but voted for a bipartisan bill, HB 2535, which gave a limited exception to parents with licensed concealed carry permits who pick up their children at school, for just school driveways.
 That bill was signed into law in 2005.